Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 As you fan your hands, acid sprays forth.
-Make an Agility attack against all creatures within a 2 tile cone.
+Make a special attack against Agility against all creatures within a 2 tile cone.
 If you hit, deal 1d4 + Presence corrosive damage and apply one stack of defenseless.
 If you miss, they suffer the attack's effects at half efficacy instead.

 ### Wrath of Acid - Miracle